signove/qa-test-viewer/README.md

 # QA-Test-Viewer

-A tool for easily update tests cases on Testlink and TestCollab simultaneouly.
+A tool for easily update Test Cases in 'Testlink' and 'Test Collab' simultaneously.

 ![Settings](demo.gif)

 ## Instalation